OfficeDev/MS-Graph-Data-Connect/Common-Data-Model/README.md

   - A file system to store the Office 365 data outputted by Microsoft Graph data connect in JSON format (called json)
   - A file system to store the outputted CDM entities after the conversion is complete (called cdm)
   - A file system to store the PySpark script and other required resources (called jsontocdm).
 Upload the [jsontocdm.py script](https://github.com/OfficeDev/MS-Graph-Data-Connect/blob/master/Common-Data-Model/src/jsontocdm.py) to this filesystem
-    * This file system requires archives, files, jars, and pyFiles sub file systems to be created as well.
+    * This file system requires archives, files, jars, and pyFiles sub file systems to be created as well, as Azure Data Factory requires this structure when using HDI Spark activities.
 In the jars sub file system, upload the [spark-cdm-assembly-0.2.jar](https://github.com/OfficeDev/MS-Graph-Data-Connect/blob/master/Common-Data-Model/src/spark-cdm-assembly-0.2.jar).
 * An Azure HDInsight cluster (HDI cluster) to execute the PySpark converstion script on your Office 365 data.
 Follow the [Use Azure Data Lake Storage Gen2 with Azure HDInsight clusters](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2) steps to create the cluster.
 Note the username and password for the admin user, as it will be needed later in the walkthrough.
 * An Azure Data Factory resource to facilitate the movement of Office 365 data into the Common Data Model.
 Create an Azure Data Factory by navigating to the [Azure portal](https://portal.azure.com/) and search for Data Factories.